“You are the average of the five people you spend the most time with.”–Jim Rohn

-An important step in building your community is to make sure you’re adding new members.
+An important step for building your community is to make sure you’re welcoming new members.
 One of the best ways to do this is by connecting members from your network who might have similar interests and goals or otherwise help each other.
 And through connecting others, they’ll connect with you as well.
 By doing so, you’ll watch your community continually grow.

 For more suggestions on building a strong and positive community, Inc. Magazine has a great article linked here.